 I often get asked about investment management fees.
 “How much am I paying?” or “How much will you charge to manage my money?” are the 2 most often asked questions.
 Of course it would be nice to receive any advice or service for free, but to quote Stephen King: “You pay for what you get, you own what you pay for… and sooner or later whatever you own comes back home to you”.
 This is especially true with investment fees in Canada.

 Here’s a rundown of the fees you can expect to pay for the most common types of investment strategies in Canada:

-For the “Do-it-yourselfer” or DYI: This type has the time, interest, knowledge and inclination to tend to their portfolio through all market conditions, as well as, the decisiveness to execute their chosen strategy.
-Like building a home, someone who can DYI is the most cost-effective way to build, but the above factors will determine the quality of the construction of your home and how well you sleep at night.
+This type of investor has the time, interest, knowledge and inclination to tend to their portfolio through all market conditions, as well as, the decisiveness to execute their chosen strategy.
+Like constructing a home, DIY is the most cost-effective way to build, but the above factors will determine the quality of the construction of your home and how well you will sleep in it at night.

-The target market for these relatively new products are millennials who don’t require or believe in the value of the traditional advice channel and who are fee sensitive.
+The target market for these relatively new products are millennials who are fee sensitive and do not require or believe in the value of the traditional advice channel.

-Insurance Fees: Fee range is between 2% and 4% annually.
-Most insurance agents make use of sub-advisors (where someone else manages the mutual funds).
-Admin and other fees usually apply.
+Insurance Fees: Fees for investment products typically range between 2% and 4% annually.
+Most insurance agents make use of sub-advisors (where someone else manages the money I.e. Mutual funds).
+Annual administration and other fees may also apply.

 How does it add up?

 The illustration below is based on a $100,000 investment earning 6% over 25 years (income taxes are not factored).